 Individuals may have a whippets drug abuse problem if they frequently act disoriented or develop facial rashes or complaints of sore throats (or a “chilled” feeling in the face or throat) for no obvious cause.
 They may also change their sleeping habits or develop strange odors on their breath.
 The discovery of cracked aerosol cans, any nitrous oxide canisters you didn’t buy, or deflated balloons with strange odors is a major red flag.

 Do not ignore the warning signs and hope they will go away.
 Once symptoms become obvious, such as memory loss, personality changes, and impaired cognitive ability—an inhalant user may already have suffered lasting damage.
 Plus, the longer they wait to get help, the harder it is to quit.

 The best time to confront the problem is today, with the assistance of therapists and doctors.
 Be sure to mention specifically that you suspect whippets drug because inhalant abuse is a problem that even many experienced medical professionals remain untrained in recognizing.
 You may request a referral to a specialist if necessary.

-Recreational use of whippets, drugs or laughing gas is no laughing matter.
-Breathing in the nitrous oxide from whipped cream canisters is a type of inhalant abuse, also sometimes known as huffing.
-While inhaling the nitrous oxide gas from a whipped cream dispenser may not seem all that alarming, there are actually several harmful effects of the whippets’ drug .
+Recreational use of whippets, drugs, or laughing gas is no laughing matter.
+Breathing in the nitrous oxide from whipped cream cans is inhalant abuse, also sometimes known as huffing.
+While inhaling the nitrous oxide gas from a whipped cream dispenser may not seem all that alarming, there are several harmful effects of the whippets’ drug .